sksamuel/avro4s/README.md

 The features of the library are:
 * Schema generation from classes at compile time
-* Class generation from schemas at build time(through [sbt](https://github.com/sksamuel/sbt-avro4s))
-* Boilerplate free serialization of classes to Avro
+* Boilerplate free serialization of Scala types into Avro types
-* Boilerplate free deserialization of Avro to classes
+* Boilerplate free deserialization of Avro types to Scala types

 ## Changelog